 The Broadcast Division designs, manufactures and distributes premium branded products for broadcasting, film and video production for broadcasters and independent content creators.
-It also provides premium services including equipment rental and technical solutions to TV production teams and film crews.
-It offers a complete one-stop solution for producers globally, enabling customers to deliver the most demanding projects.
+It also provides premium services including equipment rental and technical solutions to TV production teams, film crews, and corporate enterprises.

 Revenue for 2016 was £224.8 million, an increase of 18.9% on the prior year.
 At constant exchange rates revenue grew by 5.6% on 2015 with a strong performance from the higher technology businesses.
 Adjusted operating profit* increased by £0.7 million to £21.0 million although it was 2.7% lower than the prior year at constant exchange rates.

 Adjusted operating profit* and margins reflected a strong performance by the higher margin technology businesses but also the negative impact of the anticipated lower volumes in the Haigh-Farr antenna business and the lower activity at the US asset rentals business.
 The Haigh-Farr business is a non-core activity.
 On a constant currency basis excluding Haigh-Farr’s results, the Division’s revenue grew by 7.0% and its adjusted operating profit* was 11.2% higher.

 The Division has continued to increase its sales of higher technology products particularly for independent content creators, including wireless transmitters and receivers, camera monitors and mobile power.
 Our mobile power business has grown, with the US broadcast battery market performing well and we have gained a number of large medical mobile power orders.
 This was offset by lower sales in more mature markets.